MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

 ## Introduction

 [Outlook Add-ins](/office/dev/add-ins/outlook/outlook-add-ins-overview) are web apps that extend the functionality of Outlook.
-Some of the things that can be done with an Outlook Add-in:
+With an Outlook Add-in, you can:

-- Read and write the content of email messages and meeting invitations, as well as responses, cancellations, and appointments.
+- Read and write email messages and engage in meeting invitations, responses, cancellations, and appointments.
 - Read properties of the user's mailbox.
-- Respond automatically to events, such as the sending of an email.
+- Respond to events automatically, such as sending an email.
-- Integrate with external services including CRM and project management.
+- Integrate with external services including CRM and project management tools.
 - Add custom ribbon buttons or menu items to perform specific tasks.

 Combining an Outlook Add-in with a Teams app enables scenarios that can't be satisfied with either of them separately.
-For example, consider an app that enables sales persons to insert a customized discount into an email for a customer, and then records the offer in a backend database.
-The app also enables the sales manager to view data about all the discounts that have been offered in a Teams tab.
-There is a sample of this app with animated screen shots at [Discount Offers](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-add-in-combined/nodejs).
+For example, consider an app that enables a salesperson to insert a customized discount in an email to a customer and records the offer in a backend database.
+The sales manager can also view data about all the discounts that have been offered in a Teams tab.
+For more information, see [Discount Offers sample](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-add-in-combined/nodejs).

 This article will walk you through the steps to add an Outlook Add-in to a Teams app, test it, then deploy it to Azure.

 ## Prerequisites

-To configure an Office Add-in as additional capability, you must meet the following conditions:
+To configure an Office Add-in, ensure that you meet the following requirements:

-- You have a Microsoft 365 account that includes Teams, or separate subscriptions to both Microsoft 365 and Teams, to test the application.
-For example, an *.onmicrosoft.com test account through the [Microsoft 365 Developer Program](/office/developer-program/microsoft-365-developer-program).
+- A Microsoft 365 account that includes Teams to test the appl.
+Alternatively, you can have separate subscriptions to both Microsoft 365 and Teams.
+For example, a test account with *.onmicrosoft.com through the [Microsoft 365 Developer Program](/office/developer-program/microsoft-365-developer-program).
-- Your Microsoft 365 account has been added as an account in desktop Outlook.
-See [Add an email account to Outlook](https://support.microsoft.com/office/add-an-email-account-to-outlook-e9da47c4-9b89-4b49-b945-a204aeea6726)
+- Your Microsoft 365 account is added as an account in desktop Outlook.
+For more information, see [add an email account to Outlook](https://support.microsoft.com/office/add-an-email-account-to-outlook-e9da47c4-9b89-4b49-b945-a204aeea6726).
-- To deploy the Teams app to Azure as described in the last section of this article, you need an Azure account with an active subscription.
-Create your free Azure account if you don't already have one by using the link [Free Azure account](https://azure.microsoft.com/free/).
+ - An Azure account with active subscription to deploy the Teams app to Azure.
+If you don't already have one, you can create your [free Azure account](https://azure.microsoft.com/free/).
-- A Teams app that was created with the latest version of Teams Toolkit.
+ - A Teams app created using the latest version of Teams Toolkit.

 ## Overview